listenToRipley/angular/README.md

 Property binding for variable output/ functionality.

-Don't mix the two!
+Refrain from mixing the two!
 It will break the functionality.

-Events are used for results of expected action taken on a specific element.
+Events are used for the results of expected action taken on a specific element.

 [List of Properties](https://developer.mozilla.org/en-US/docs/Web/API/Element)

 [List of Events](https://developer.mozilla.org/en-US/docs/Web/Events)

+### Directives

+Instructions to the DOM.
+Usually, an attribute is within the component.
+You will provide these selector options similar to how you create Components.
+There are even built-in logical operators that allow us to create functionality.